5 Learnings from the MWC on how to Efficiently Visit a Congress

 My mission: Our Call for Innovation

-The Startup team I am working for at Swisscom just recently launched their second Call for Innovation.
-We are looking for startups and innovators who have successfully developed and tested business cases that leverage telecommunication data.
+The Startup team I am working for at Swisscom launched their second Call for Innovation in 2017.
+We were looking for startups and innovators who have successfully developed and tested business cases that leverage telecommunication data.
 The winners of this call have the chance to start a joint proof of concept project.
 We launched this program together with Proximus and Fastweb.
-If you are eligible for participating in this call, please apply here now.

 The Mobile World Congress in Barcelona is the place to be for any topics related to the telecommunication industry.
 However, due to its yearly success, it has been growing to over 2,000 exhibitors and more than 101,000 visitors.
 It is evident that this size of event needs thorough preparation.